-admission consists of a Bachelor's degree with adequate specialization in Physics, obtained with major averages of 70%.
-Students with deficiencies may be required to make up these deficiencies duate courses or by following a program of supervised reading.
+The basic qualification for admission consists of a Bachelor's degree with adequate specialization in Physics, obtained with minimum cumulative and major averages of 70%.
+Students with deficiencies may be required to make up these deficiencies by registering in undergraduate courses or by following a program of supervised reading.

-nic credentials are difficult to assess may be required to write the Graduate Record Examination e Educational Testing Service.
+Applicants whose academic credentials are difficult to assess may be required to write the Graduate Record Examination (GRE) administered by the Educational Testing Service.
 Inquiries should be made at the time of application.
-Details of the ned from the Educational Testing Service, Princeton, New Jersey, U.S.A., 08540.
+Details of the examination may be obtained from the Educational Testing Service, Princeton, New Jersey, U.S.A., 08540.

-he degree of Master of Science may be satisfied by pursuing a program of studies consisting of: es and a thesis; or es and a major paper; or courses.
+(1) The requirements for the degree of Master of Science may be satisfied by pursuing a program of studies consisting of: Option (a) at least 4 courses and a thesis; or

+Option (b) at least 6 courses and a major paper; or